16130586/my-cv/readme.md

 Joblogic is a leading provider of field service management software, offering a scalable solution for every business: field service, job, mobile workforce, customer relationship magements.
 - **Team size**: 6
 - **Responsibilities**:
 I was a member of a squad team and was responsible for implementing back-end features.
 Additionally, I assisted colleagues with troubleshooting issues related to web and mobile applications.
-On a daily basis, I collaborated with BA, QC, and the Squad leader to clarify and implement features.
-  - Developed and maintained a multi-tenancy system based on microservices architecture:
+On a daily basis, I collaborated with BA, QC, and Squad leader to clarify and implement features.
+Developed and maintained a multi-tenancy system based on microservices architecture
   - Implemented business logic primarily on Azure Cloud Services, including Web App Services, Functions, Redis Cache, Service Bus, and SQL Database
   - Contributed to improving unit test coverage using Moq
   - Integrated new payment methods (Klarna, Bacs Direct Debit) with Stripe
   - Enhanced tracking for mobile devices and vehicles, including route logging based on velocity and GPS data
 - **Tech stack**:
   .Net 6, Rest APIs, EF Core, Redis, Azure